 Explained: Who is Zakia Jafri and what are her complaints

 New Delhi, Jan 05: The Supreme Court on Tuesday fixed April 14 for hearing a plea by Zakia Jafri, wife of slain MP Congress Ehsan Jafri, challenging the SIT's clean chit to then Gujarat chief minister Narendra Modi in the 2002 riots.
-The apex court said that the matter had been adjourned many times and as it will have to hear it someday the court listed the matter asking all to be "available" for the hearing on due date.
+The apex court said that the matter had been adjourned many times and as it will have to hear it someday the court listed the matter asking all to be available for the hearing on the due date.

 "This matter has been adjourned so many times, whatever it is, we will have to hear it someday.
-Take one date and make sure you all are available," said a bench of Justices A M Khanwilkar and Dinesh Maheshwari.
+Take one date and make sure you all are available," said a bench of Justices Dinesh Maheshwari and A M Khanwilkar.

 Gujarat Riots Case: SC to hear Zakia Jafri's plea on April 14